kieranpotts/rootfiles/.github/issue_template.md

-Please mark one of the following with an [x]:

-- [ ] I am reporting a bug
+- [x] I am reporting a bug
 - [ ] I have an idea to improve this software
 - [ ] I need technical support

-## Bug Reports
-> If you are reporting a bug, please provide evidence of the error, such as a screenshot or failing test case, or steps to reproduce it.
-Describe the outcome that you expected, and what's different about the actual outcome.
-Are you able to submit a patch for this bug yourself?
+Please use the following template for bug reports:

 #### Version
 > What version of this software are you using?
-Check one.

 - [ ] Pre-release
 - [ ] v1.*